Connect with us

 How To Fix The uploaded file exceeds the upload_maximum_filesize directive in php.ini

-Are you getting the error, “The uploaded file exceeds the upload_maximum_filesize directive in php.ini” while uploading a WordPress theme, image, video, text file etc?
-Don’t worry you are in the right place, we will guide you step-by-step on how to fix this error by changing the “upload_max_filesize”.
+Are you getting the error, “The uploaded file exceeds the upload_maximum_filesize directive in php.ini” while uploading a WordPress theme, image, video, text file, etc?
+Don’t worry, you are in the right place.

-The error comes because the size of the file or theme that you want to upload is larger than the maximum file upload limit set in the “php.ini” file.
+The error “The uploaded file exceeds the upload_maximum_filesize directive in php.ini” comes because the size of the file or theme that you want to upload is larger than the maximum file upload limit set in the “php.ini” file.
 In general, most of the web hosting service providers set the default “upload_max_filesize” to 2MB.
 Once you increase the upload size you will get rid of this error.

 What is “php.ini” file?
-The “php.ini” file is the default configuration file for all those running applications that require PHP such as WordPress, Joomla, Magento, Drupal etc. This file is used to control variables such as upload sizes, memory limit, post size, file timeouts, resource limits, etc.
+The “php.ini” file is the default configuration file for all those running applications that require PHP such as WordPress, Joomla, Magento, Drupal, etc. This file is used to control variables such as upload sizes, memory limit, post size, file timeouts, resource limits, etc.

 The “php.ini” file is located in your website’s root directory which is called “Public_Html”.
-If your website is hosted on shared hosting you will not see “php.ini” file because in the shared web hosting its access is restricted, but don’t worry you can change the “upload_max_filesize” from your cPanel PHP Manager, which is much easier and safe.
+If your website is hosted on shared hosting you may not see “php.ini” file because in the shared web hosting its access is restricted, but don’t worry you can change the “upload_max_filesize” from your cPanel PHP Manager, which is much easier and safe.
 You won’t be required to find and edit the “php.ini” file.

-• How To Change “upload_maximum_filesize” From PHP Manager
+1. How To Change “upload_maximum_filesize” From PHP Manager

-• How To Change “upload_maximum_filesize” From “php.ini” File
+2. How To Change “upload_maximum_filesize” From “php.ini” File

-• How To Change “upload_maximum_filesize” From “.htaccess” File
+3. How To Change “upload_maximum_filesize” From “.htaccess” File

 01. How To Change From PHP Manager